 Since seniors are already at an increased risk of intracerebral hemorrhage, it is especially important that they maintain good oral health.
 Many seniors tend to have dental problems as well due to aging teeth, improper oral hygiene habits, or because of certain medications or medical conditions.
 Seniors with memory problems may forget to brush their teeth, and oral care may be difficult for those who have arthritis.

 Live-in caregivers in Albuquerque can help by paying close attention to their loved one’s oral health.
 Family caregivers should make sure their loved one’s brush and floss twice daily, and schedule them for regular visits with their dentist.
 Good oral hygiene may help seniors reduce their risk of stroke.

 There are other ways family caregivers can help maintain their loved one’s health.
-Home Care Assistance is a dedicated home care agency in Albuquerque that helps seniors establish a balanced lifestyle to maintain overall health and wellbeing.
+Home Care Assistance is a dedicated agency of home care, Albuquerque families can count on, that helps seniors establish a balanced lifestyle to maintain overall health and wellbeing.
 Our compassionate caregivers help with everything from cognitive stimulation and emotional support to preparing nutritious meals and offering mobility assistance to help seniors effectively recover from stroke.
 To learn more about our stroke services, reach out to our experienced Care Managers by calling 505-798-0800 today and schedule a free consultation.